fiveoutofnine/tardis/src/curta/README.md

 ## Solving

-To solve Curta puzzles locally, create a file named `Solution.t.sol` at `test/curta/{network}/{id}` and create a Foundry test contract that imports a setup contract and implements `test_solve`:
+To solve Curta puzzles locally, create a file named `Solution.t.sol` at `test/curta/{network}/{id}` and create a Foundry test contract that imports the setup contract and implement `test_solve`:

 ```solidity
 // SPDX-License-Identifier: MIT